 As a result, Section 4(a)(2) investors generally have a more involved role in carrying out due diligence of projects that are the subject of the bond issuance and in commenting on the bond documents than Rule 144A investors would.
 In addition to the Section 4(a)(2) investors' long-term view of the investment and the traditionally smaller pool of investors in a Section 4(a)(2) offering – which manifests in a larger role in compliance monitoring compared to Rule 144A investors, as will be discussed in Section V – the Section 4(a)(2) investors' level of involvement is distinguished from that of Rule 144A investors by the absence of Rule 10b-5 liability (discussed in more detail below) of the investment banks that act as initial purchasers, which is a main driver of the Rule 144A diligence process.

 In a Section 4(a)(2) private placement, project bonds are sold directly to the purchasers, rather than purchased by an initial purchaser who then makes a secondary sale to the ultimate investor in a Rule 144A offering.
 A placement agent will often be retained to market the project bonds to the prospective investor pool and will assist the project sponsor in developing the financial model and other technical reporting, distributing diligence materials and preparing an investor presentation and private placement memorandum to be shared with the prospective investor class.
-The placement agent will not purchase the project bonds for its own account and so does not act as an underwriter or initial purchaser, which is how the placement agent may avoid liability under Rule 10b-5 of the Exchange Act (prohibiting any person from making an 'untrue statement of material fact,' in the language of the rule, in connection with the purchase or sale of securities).
+The placement agent will not purchase the project bonds for its own account and so does not act as an underwriter or initial purchaser, which is how the placement agent may avoid liability under Rule 10b-5 of the Exchange Act, which prohibits any person from making an 'untrue statement of material fact,' in the language of the rule, in connection with the purchase or sale of securities.
+(By contrast, the investment manager negotiating a bilateral private placement on behalf of its affiliated purchasers will not act as an initial underwriter and also avoid Rule 10b-5 liability, but its responsibility to create and distribute diligence materials is significantly limited because of the structure of the bilateral transaction, as discussed in the next paragraph.)
 Predictably, the diligence materials (including the private placement memorandum) that a placement agent has a hand in preparing will be less fulsome than an offering memorandum drafted for a Rule 144A offering, where 10b-5 liability is a factor.

 The trade-off for the placement agent's lack of 10b-5 liability in marketing a Section 4(a)(2) placement is a lengthier period for the investors to conduct their own diligence and to review the draft bond documentation.
 In addition to the draft bond documents, the investor materials will contain financial projections, technical information, a short-form term sheet for the bond documents and material terms of project documents.
-But, to drill down beyond the elemental information regarding a project that is usually found in Section 4(a)(2) marketing materials, deal teams at Section 4(a)(2) investors will typically involve their own in-house counsel to review the financing documentation and engage in a prolonged question and answer diligence exercise that involves the sponsor, placement agent, their respective counsel and other independent advisers.
+For a bilateral private placement, unsurprisingly, investment managers do not need to create their own marketing materials, because there is no broader group to which they need to market the deal beyond their own funds.
+These bilateral investors will perform their own diligence and look to the reports and summaries created by their outside advisers.
+In the case of any Section 4(a)(2) placement, deal teams at Section 4(a)(2) investors (including bilateral investors) will typically drill down beyond the elemental information regarding a project that is usually found in Section 4(a)(2) marketing materials, involving their own in-house counsel to review the financing documentation and engage in a prolonged question and answer diligence exercise that involves the sponsor, placement agent, their respective counsel and other independent advisers.
 In the Section 4(a)(2) context, review and comment periods between indications of interest from investors through submission of bids and pricing to execution of bond documents can extend for upwards of six weeks to two months, depending on the nature of the transaction.
 Investors and issuers can also expect lengthy diligence periods where bonds are issued by a holding company to finance a portfolio of projects, which may involve different offtakers and different revenue contracts.
-When project bonds are issued in the renewable space (where tax incentives and credits drive a significant amount of investment), Section 4(a)(2) investors will also need to grapple with any tax equity arrangements that are also used to finance the subject projects, since tax equity investors may have preferred rights in certain cash flows if the bondholders are structurally subordinated.
+When project bonds are issued in the renewable space (where tax incentives and credits drive a significant amount of investment), Section 4(a)(2) investors will also need to grapple with any tax equity arrangements that are also used to finance the subject projects, because tax equity investors may have preferred rights in certain cash flows if the bondholders are structurally subordinated.

 ii Rule 144A placements